arion023/tbd-workshop-1/tasks-phase1.md

 1. Authors:

-   11
+   Zespół 11:
+   Marcin Kowalczyk
+   Alicja Jurzysta
+   Kacper Pawłowski

    [Our repo link](https://github.com/arion023/tbd-workshop-1)

-2. Follow all steps in README.md.
+3. Follow all steps in README.md.

-3. From available Github Actions select and run destroy on master branch.
+4. From available Github Actions select and run destroy on master branch.

-4. Create new git branch and:
+5. Create new git branch and:
     1. Modify tasks-phase1.md file.

     2. Create PR from this branch to **YOUR** master and merge it to make new release.